Mariam Nabatanzi

 Mariam Nabatanzi Babirye (born c.
-1980) also known as Maama Uganda or Mother Uganda, is a Ugandan woman known for birthing 44 children, 38 of whom are still alive.
+1980), also known as Maama Uganda or Mother Uganda, is a Ugandan woman known for birthing 44 children, 38 of whom are still alive.
 As of March 2025, her eldest children were 33 years old, and the youngest were eight years old.
 In 2015, her husband abandoned the family, reportedly unable to support so many children.

 Born around 1980, Babirye first gave birth when she was 13 years old, having been forced into marriage the year before.
 By the age of 36, she had given birth to a total of 44 children, including three sets of quadruplets, four sets of triplets, and six sets of twins, for a total of fifteen births.
 The number of multiple births was caused by a rare genetic condition causing hyperovulation as a result of enlarged ovaries.
 In 2019, when Babirye was aged 40, she underwent a medical procedure to prevent any further pregnancies.

 Life and background

 According to Babirye, her mother abandoned her family and five brothers three days following her birth.
-As a seven year old child, her stepmother mixed cut glass into the food of her older siblings while Babirye was away visiting a relative; all of them died.
+When Babirye was seven years old and was away visiting a relative, her stepmother mixed cut glass into the food of her older siblings as a result of which all of them died.

 In 1993, a twelve year old Babirye was married off to a physically abusive 40 year old man, who was polygamous and already had multiple other wives.
 Her father-in-law gave her family a piece of land to support themselves, and at the age of 13, she gave birth to twins, before giving birth to triplets two years later, and then a set of quadruplets a year and a half later.
 She did not find this unusual, as multiple births were quite common in her family, saying:

 My father gave birth to forty-five children with different women, and these all came in quintuplets, quadruples, twins and triplets.